List of NCIS characters: Jessica Knight

 Jessica Knight (Katrina Law) is an NCIS Special Agent, who was formerly assigned to the REACT Unit in the Washington Navy Yard.

 After Bishop's departure, Knight, who had once been a member of an NCIS REACT team, with her fellow NCIS colleagues all dying in an explosion, and who had temporarily assisted the team, subsequently joined the main NCIS Major Case Response Team in October 2021.

-Knight is first introduced in Season 18's penultimate episode, “Blown Away”, as she helps the Major Case Response Team (at that time under the lead of Tim McGee after Gibbs' suspension) to catch the one behind the bombing of her teammates.
+Knight is first introduced in Season 18's penultimate episode, "Blown Away", as she helps the Major Case Response Team (at that time under the lead of Tim McGee after Gibbs' suspension) to catch the one behind the bombing of her teammates.
 Despite being injured and the only survivor, Jessica is determined to help the team solve the case.
 Her no-nonsense attitude and strong will are a fun match-up with the team's laid-back behavior as they work the case.

 Knight speaks fluent Chinese and was a Division I track star in college.

 In a character bio published in Deadline, Knight is described as "a formidable REACT (Regional Enforcement Action Capabilities Training Team) agent who specializes in hostage negotiations and handles daily high-risk operations with skill and precision.
 Sharp, athletic and tough, she was raised by a single father and had to fight for everything in life.
 She is fiercely tenacious and with a wry sense of humor.

-Law’s character quickly proves to be likable.
-She’s loyal, and she wants to help.
-While there is a bit of a wild side to her, she was quick to step in to help clear Bishop’s name without even knowing who Bishop really is.
+Law's character quickly proves to be likable.
+She is loyal, and she wants to help.
+While there is a bit of a wild side to her, she was quick to step in to help clear Bishop's name without even knowing who Bishop really is.

-In episode 9, “Collective Memory” Knight admits that she & her mother have not spoken in months.
-She does not say anything else, but “my mom and I, it’s complicated.”
-As Torres sees it, however, if they love each other, it is not as complicated as she thinks, so after the case wraps up, Knight reaches out to her mother.
+In episode 9, "Collective Memory", Knight admits that she & her mother have not spoken in months.
+She does not say anything else, but "my mom and I, it's complicated."
+As Torres sees it, however, if they love each other, it is not as complicated as she thinks, so after the case is wrapped up, Knight reaches out to her mother.

 In episode 15, "Thick as Thieves," Knight asks Palmer to be her plus-one at a wedding.
 Romantic tensions are built up throughout the rest of the season, with them admitting their feelings for each other in episode 20, "All or Nothing," and finally kissing and making it official in the season finale.